Our Privacy Promise

 - The details of the recruitment decision taken

-While processing criminal record data for this purpose, the Blind Veterans UK Group will retain received disclosure information separately and securely.
+While processing “Live” criminal offence data for this purpose, we will store this data separately and securely.
 It will not be kept with an applicant's personnel file and access is strictly controlled and limited to only staff entitled to see it as part of their recruitment duties.
-DBS/DS content information will be securely destroyed after a period of six months (This period allows resolution of any related disputes or complaints) ensuring the information is retained for only as long as is necessary.
+DBS/DS content information will be securely destroyed after a period of six months (This period allows resolution of any related disputes or complaints) ensuring the Live data is retained for only as long as is necessary.

 Where we have contracted with a 3rd party provider to process your personal data on our behalf these organisations will also retain some basic information in order to meet their own legal requirements, e.g. records of financial transactions and will only retain it for as long as is necessary.

-If you decide to end or change your relationship with us as a supporter, volunteer or trustee or request that we have no further contact with you, we will need to retain some basic personal information to comply with our legal and regulatory obligations and to maintain a suppression list to ensure we can comply with your request to receive no further contact from us.
+If you decide to end or change your relationship with us as a supporter, volunteer or trustee or request that we have no further contact with you, we will need to retain some basic personal information to comply with our legal and regulatory obligations.
+We will also retain minimal data to maintain a suppression list to ensure we can comply with your request to receive no further contact from us.
+Suppression as opposed to deletion of data to prevent further contact once an individual has opted out is the accepted methodology of the UK data protection regulator the ICO.

 7. Your details on the internet and website